 For example, if there’s a smart sprinkler, and that sprinkler sees there’s a 75% chance of rain, it’s not going to turn on.
 Or, if it’s rained 3 out of the last 4 days, and the soil is moist, it knows not to run because the moisture in the soil is higher than the baseline.

-With the use of sensors, growers can get more granular information of what’s happening in the vineyard which inevitably, helps make a better product.
+With the use of sensors, the wine grape grower can get more granular information of what’s happening in the vineyard which inevitably, helps make a better product.

 That’s step 1 of using IoT to monitor what’s going on in the vineyard, in real-time.